powersync-ja/powersync-cli/cli/README.md

   --directory=<value>  [default: powersync] Directory containing PowerSync config (default: powersync).

 DESCRIPTION
-  Link to self-hosted PowerSync (API URL; API key from PS_TOKEN env).
+  Link to a self-hosted PowerSync instance by API URL.

-  Link this directory to a self-hosted PowerSync instance.
+  Write or update link.yaml with a self-hosted instance (API URL).
+You will be prompted for API key; use !env PS_TOKEN so commands read the key from the environment.
 ```

 _See code: [src/commands/link/self-hosted.ts](https://github.com/powersync-ja/powersync-js/blob/v0.0.0/src/commands/link/self-hosted.ts)_

 ## `powersync login`

-Authenticate the CLI with PowerSync (e.g. PAT token).
+Store auth token in secure storage for Cloud commands.

 ```
 USAGE
   $ powersync login

 DESCRIPTION
-  Authenticate the CLI with PowerSync (e.g. PAT token).
+  Store auth token in secure storage for Cloud commands.

-  Authenticate the CLI with PowerSync (e.g. PAT token).
+  Store a PowerSync auth token (PAT) in secure storage so later Cloud commands run without passing a token.
+Use PS_TOKEN env var for CI or scripts instead.
 ```

 _See code: [src/commands/login.ts](https://github.com/powersync-ja/powersync-js/blob/v0.0.0/src/commands/login.ts)_

 ## `powersync migrate`

-Migrate a self-hosted config to a cloud config.
+Convert self-hosted config to Cloud format (not yet implemented).

 ```
 USAGE